vistuleB/on/README.md

 on.nonempty_empty
 ```

-However, note that for 0-ary variants (i.e. variants without a payload),
+However, note that for 0-ary variants
 the package expects a value instead of a callback, as eager evaluation
 is considered default, as in the Gleam standard library.
 As in the standard
 library, apply the `lazy_` prefix to access lazy evaluation versions: